akkhilaysh/id-aggregator-api/thought-process.md

 ---

-### General Program Flow
+## General Program Flow
-When the program starts, it kicks off a background thread that waits for 60 seconds.
-During that time, any request to `GET /api/verve/accept` saves the provided id (and an optional endpoint) in our DB (Redis).
-When the 60 second timer is up, the thread grabs all unique IDs from Redis, totals them, and either logs that number or sends it to RabbitMQ.
-If any endpoints were collected, the thread also makes a POST to each one with the final count and logs the response in a log file called `unique_id_capture.log`.
+When the program starts, it kicks off a background job that waits for 60 seconds.
+During that time, any request to `GET /api/verve/accept` saves the provided id (and an optional endpoint) in our centralised DB (Redis).
+When the 60 second timer is up, the 60 second loop/job grabs all unique IDs from Redis, totals them, and either logs that number or sends it to RabbitMQ.
+If any endpoints were collected, the job also makes a POST to each one with the final count and logs the response in a log file called `unique_id_capture.log`.
 Finally, it clears the stored IDs so the process can repeat every minute with a fresh set.

+---

 ### If I Had More Time, I Would Add
 1. Database credentials or RabbitMQ secrets can be secured using environment variables, secret managers, or vaults.
 Make sure to avoid committing sensitive info directly in version control.